California University of Management and Sciences

-California University of Management and Sciences (CALUMS) is a private university in Anaheim, California.
+California University of Management and Sciences (CALUMS) is a private university in Anaheim, California, United States.
 CALUMS was founded by David Park in 1998.
-CALUMS opened it Virginia Campus in Arlington, Virginia, in 2008.
+CALUMS opened its Virginia Campus in Arlington, Virginia, in 2008.
 The university offers graduate degrees in business administration, computer information systems, economics, healthcare management, and international business, and an undergraduate degree in business management.

 CALUMS is accredited by the WASC Senior College and University Commission.
 It is also licensed to operate by the California Bureau for Private Postsecondary Education (BPPE).